 If the odour of your bins turns your stomach, you need to deal with it.
 Odour means there’s bacteria present.

 Bin Life Hack: Get your bins sparkling clean

 - Cleaning your bin will get rid of any bacteria that is causing nasty smells.
 It’s a good idea to clean your bin next to a drain so the water finds its way into the sewer.

-- A good way to clean your bin is to scrub the outside with a disposable scourer (like what you use for the dishes) and either an eco-friendly cleaning product or some soap and water.
+- A good way to clean your bin is to scrub the outside with a disposable scourer (used for the dishes).
+With either an eco-friendly cleaning product or some soap and water.
 Clean the inside by making up a bucket of hot soapy water, pouring it into the bin, and using a mop to give it a good clean.
 Rinse the bin well and leave it open to air dry.

 But if the cleaning sounds like hard work, you can always take steps to prevent your bin from getting too dirty and smelly in the first place.

 - Use good bin liners.
 Invest in those made from a thicker material, which may cost more but then they won’t leak and split so waste ends up inside your bin.
 You can buy bags with plastic or elastic ties too.
 You can even buy scented bin bags to keep odour at bay!

 - Think about buying some industrial bin bags.
 Take one and put it into your wheelie bin and clip the edges down if you need to.
 This will give your bin extra protection.

 Problem: You hate the way your bins look